Lutf1sk/led/README.md

 ## Keybinds

-lutcreator is only developed for personal use, so I don't see a point in adding customizable keybinds.
+led is only developed for personal use, so I don't see a point in adding customizable keybinds.

 | Key       | Description           |
 | :-------: | :-------------------: |